rcourtna/reolink_recordings/README.md

 The integration provides these services:

 #### reolink_recordings.fetch_latest_recordings
-Manually triggers a refresh of all camera recordings.
+Manually triggers a refresh of all recordings stored on the Home Hub.

 #### reolink_recordings.download_recording
-Downloads a recording from a specific camera.
+Downloads a recording from the Home Hub for a specific camera.

 Parameters:
 - `camera_name`: Name of the camera